tomswinburne/tammber/README.md

 by treating as-yet-unseen configuration space as an absorbing sink, then calculating (given the current information) where additional sampling effort will maximally increase the time-to-absorbtion through discovery or reduction of uncertainty.

-TAMMBER can efficiently scale to 100,000+ cores, though can be profitibly employed on 200+.
+TAMMBER efficiently scales to 100,000+ cores, though can be profitibly employed on a few hundred.
 See the publications below for more detail.

 Questions / bugs ?
 Raise a github issue or email swinburne "at" cinam "dot" univ-mrs "dot" fr